-Putting aside the shock, awe & debates, the IT companies remained silently geared up for relevant action on GST since quite a few years now.
-Continuous communications from Mr Navin Kumar, the chairman of the GSTN, the technology backbone of GST puts a lot into perspective.
+Putting aside the shock, awe & debates, the IT companies remained silently geared up for relevant action on GST for quite a few years now.
+Continuous communications from Mr. Navin Kumar, the chairman of the GSTN, the technology backbone of GST puts a lot into perspective.

 “There is great potential for leveraging analytics, but that will be possible only once we have data, maybe after two or three years.
 We will start developing the applications for that next year….“